 1. Bait and switch

 Bait and switch is one of the most common dark pattern themes.
-The user will believe they're doing one thing but then they get a different and unexpected result.
-For example, clicking to learn more about a product but being taken to an ad page and signed up by default for a trial that will auto-renew unless canceled.
+The user will believe they're doing one thing, but then they will get a different and unexpected result.
+For example, clicking to learn more about a product and being taken to an ad page, where you are signed up for a trial that auto-renews unless canceled.

 2. Hidden costs

-Hidden costs are common and one of the more frustrating dark pattern themes.
-You will reach the last purchase checkout step only to discover your bill has unexpectedly grown with the silent addition of delivery charges, service fees, or taxes.
+Hidden costs are common and one of the more frustrating themes of dark patterns.
+You reach the last purchase checkout step only to discover your bill has unexpectedly grown with the silent addition of delivery charges, service fees, or taxes.
 The surprise and blatant deception of this dark pattern can quickly raise frustration and anger in even the most patient and loyal customer.

 3. Friend spam

-This dark pattern occurs when a company asks for an email or social media permission under a safe pretense, such as adding friends, but then uses this acceptance for a less innocent purpose, like spamming your contact list with a request that looks like it's coming from you.
+This dark pattern occurs when a company requests an email or social media permission under a seemingly safe pretense, such as adding friends, but then uses this acceptance for a less innocent purpose, like spamming your contact list with a request that appears to be coming from you.

-LinkedIn infamously used this shady tactic — when you signed up for their service, they would spam your contact lists with LinkedIn ads that arrived from you, a trusted source.
+LinkedIn infamously used this shady tactic.
+When you signed up for its service, the platform would spam your contact lists with LinkedIn ads that appeared to come from you, a trusted source.

 4. Confirm shaming

-This dark pattern employs human psychology and some strategic layout or language that plays on emotion to sway a user's decision.
+This dark pattern leverages human psychology and employs a strategic layout or language that taps into emotions to influence a user's decision.
 Examples would be a cancellation page placing a sad puppy picture next to the kill button or a discount decline option with the wording "No, thank you.
 I hate saving money."

 5. Privacy zuckering

-Named after Facebook creator Mark Zuckerberg, this dark pattern uses language deception and design trickery to coax users into sharing more personal information than intended or making it difficult for them to find and follow the steps restricting privacy.
+Named after Facebook creator Mark Zuckerberg, this dark pattern employs language deception and design trickery to coax users into sharing more personal information than intended or making it difficult for them to find and follow the steps that restrict their privacy.

-Now companies use less obvious methods of data brokering with wordy term acceptance agreements (usually in extra small print) written in hopes you will skim over the critical words allowing the company to sell your data.
+Now, companies use less obvious methods of data brokering, often through wordy term acceptance agreements (usually in fine print) written in the hope that you will skim over the critical words, allowing the company to sell your data.

 6. Misdirection

-This dark pattern uses shiny design trickery to focus the user's attention in one area while attempting to distract it from another, often where something unwanted occurs.
+This dark pattern employs shiny design trickery to direct the user's attention to one area while diverting it from another, often where an unwanted occurrence takes place.

-An example would be clicking an option to cancel a service and arriving at a website detailing all the service's benefits and a significant discount offer accepted by default unless you uncheck an easily overlooked box.
+An example would be clicking an option to cancel a service and arriving at a website detailing all the service's benefits, along with a significant discount offer that is accepted by default unless you uncheck an easily overlooked box.
 Hopefully, you notice the tiny and usually hidden option to cancel the service.

 7. Disguised ads

 This dark pattern is known for its deceptive practice of cleverly camouflaging wolf ads in sheep-content clothing.
-Deceptive user experience designers create ads resembling download buttons for desirable content, but upon clicking, users get blasted with a barrage of unwanted ads.
-Often these ads attempt to trick the users into signing up for a trial that will silently auto-renew unless canceled through a series of inconvenient steps.
+Deceptive user experience designers create ads that resemble download buttons for desirable content, but upon clicking, users are bombarded with a barrage of unwanted ads.
+Often, these ads attempt to trick the users into signing up for a trial that will silently auto-renew unless canceled through a series of inconvenient steps.

 8. Forced continuity

-The forced continuity dark pattern is common with streaming platforms that frequently offer free trials, such as Hulu and Netflix.
-It occurs when a company offers a free trial that will silently auto-renew while providing no clear or easy steps for the user to cancel the trial.
+The forced continuity dark pattern is common with streaming platforms, such as Hulu and Netflix, that frequently offer free trials.
+It occurs when a company offers a free trial that automatically renews without providing clear or easy steps for the user to cancel the trial.

 Companies often justify auto-renewing as a means to maintain uninterrupted service.
 It's really just a way for the company to slyly continue billing the customer for a service they may not want.